-It’s fashionable these days to critique the idea that one should pursue their passions in their work, that you should “do what you love.”
-Perhaps the most insightful critic of the Do What You Love (DWYL) ethic is Miya Tokumitsu, who argued in Jacobin Magazine that the mantra serves as the perfect ideological foundation for the American brand of 21st century capitalism: reframing workers as “creatives” who are “pursuing their passion” serves as a cover for exploiting them.
+It’s fashionable these days to critique the idea that we should pursue our passion in our work, that everyone should “do what you love.”
+Perhaps the most insightful critic of the Do What You Love (DWYL) ethic is Miya Tokumitsu, who argued in Jacobin Magazine that this mantra serves as the perfect ideological foundation for the American brand of 21st century capitalism: reframing workers as “creatives” who are “pursuing their passion” serves as cover for exploiting them.

-But where did this “most elegant anti-worker ideology” come from?
+But where did this “most elegant anti-worker ideology,” as Tokumitsu calls it, come from?

 Tokumitsu suggests that it is a bourgeois culture foisted upon the working masses by the ruling class.
 One New York Times opinion piece credits “neoliberal masterminds,” while another points the finger at WeWork.
 What these critics agree on is that the DWYL mantra serves as ideological legerdemain, a bait-and-switch that fools workers into continued participation in a fucked-up system.

 This explanation is at best overly simple and at worst counterproductive for any anti-capitalist agenda.
 The DWYL ethic facilitates exploitation, yes, but it also represents a legitimate critique of alienated labor under modern capitalism.
 The problem is not with the idea that one ought to like what they do; the problem is that this critique of capitalism is only partial, that it’s separated from other equally valid, and necessary, critiques of exploitation and poverty.